michal8833/Linux-project/README.md

 ```
 ./monochord 8888
 ./recorder -b "binary" -t "text" -d 34 -c 35
-ps -ax // to check pid of 'recorder' (in my case "9074")
+ps -ax // to check PID of 'recorder' (in my case "9074")

 // you can use 'nc' to send message to 'monochord'
 nc -u 127.0.0.1 8888 <<<"pid 9074" // change pid